 We looked at the favorites page, recipe search, and display methods.

 This is the original FLAVR website, and we are responsible for improving these pages and creating a favorite recipes page.

 Many of the colors on FLAVR's website are inaccessible.

 Blue Apron has an exciting feature where you can "play" the recipe and cook along.

 52% look up cooking tutorials, and another 22% sometimes do.

-Too many steps, unfamiliar method, or it takes too long are the most common reasons why not to try a new recipe
+Too many steps, an unfamiliar method, or it takes too long are the most common reasons why not to try a new recipe.